 Planning for equity compensation begins with identifying the role stock grants will play in your life, whether for retirement, college funding, or other goals.
 This article offers points to consider for three different types of investors.

-Market volatility and stock-price declines rattle even the most experienced holders of stock compensation (and their financial advisors).
-Sooner or later, volatility or downturns may force you to make decisions that affect your financial future and long-term wealth.
-This article presents topics that I find myself discussing over and over again with my best clients.
+Sudden stock-price declines rattle even the most experienced holders of stock compensation (and their financial advisors).
+Sooner or later, volatility may force you to make decisions that affect your financial future and long-term wealth.
+Here are topics I discuss over and over with clients.

 If you own restricted stock units (RSUs), you need to plan for what you will do when the shares vest.
 Whether you hold or sell, being prepared will help you be proactive instead of reactive and make the most of the opportunity RSU grants provide.